ngivan2004/Handwriting-PyTorch-Neural-Network-RealTime/README.md

 ### Drawing Looks Unusual on iPad

 There is an observed issue where strokes do not fully render on iPads, resulting in only a thin line being displayed.
-Interestingly, this problem does not occur on other touch control devices like mobile phones (which are currently not supported but function marginally as the design is not optimized for mobile).
+Interestingly, this problem does not occur on other touch control devices like mobile phones.
 Notably, the issue disappears and the drawing renders properly when the screen is resized.

 - **Impact**: This issue does not affect the actual model performance.
 The model input remains accurate, as shown in the bottom left-hand corner.
 - **Resolution**: The issue resolves itself when the screen is resized.
 A fix may be implemented in the future if a solution is found and time permits.
 Touch control was not the primary focus of this project and was added as an additional feature for fun.